skyfielders/python-skyfield/skyfield/documentation/positions.rst

   oriented along the ICRF axes,
   then you can directly instantiate any of the position classes by providing those coordinates as a vector of length 3.
-  Here, for example, is how to instantiate the `ICRF` class:

   .. testcode::